Indian Economy / Fiscal System

 - Exemption of tax for small scale units with a turnover upto Rs.
 50 lakhs.

-it came into force effective from 1st July, 2017.
+and it came into force effective from 1st July, 2017.